-ACCESSORY DWELLING UNIT: an Accessory Dwelling unit is an efficiency or one-bedroom apartment that is clearly subordinate to a single-family dwelling, and has facilities and provisions for independent living, including sleeping, food preparation, and sanitation.
+ACCESSORY DWELLING UNIT: an Accessory Dwelling unit is an efficiency or one-bedroom apartment that is clearly subordinate to a single-family dwelling, and has facilities and provisions for independent living, including sleeping, food preparation, and sanitation, provided there is compliance with all of the following: The property has sufficient wastewater capacity.
+The unit does not exceed 30 percent of the total habitable floor area of the single-family dwelling. and applicable setback, coverage, and parking requirements specified in the bylaws are met.
 See Section 603 and 24 V.S.A. § 4412(1)(E).